DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 Life also acts as a precursor for the “mockumentary” style of film popularized by 1984’s This Is Spinal Tap.
 Indeed, Tap star Harry Shearer acted as one of the screenwriters for Life.

 Possibly the biggest difference between Life and Tap stems from the nature of the projects.
-Whereas Tap offered a largely improvised production with only basic outlines from which to work, whereas Life uses a standard screenplay.
+Whereas Tap offered a largely improvised production with only basic outlines from which to work, Life uses a standard screenplay.

 This makes Life feel much more like a traditional film than Tap.
 Whereas the latter plays like a documentary, Life nods in that direction but always comes across as the written/acted flick it is.